-senior woman looking worried - suffering from neck painSleep and Alzheimer’s Disease: An Interconnected Relationship
+senior woman looking worried - suffering from neck pain

 Sleep and Alzheimer’s: Chicken vs. Egg?

-We also know when you are consistently sleep-deprived, stress hormone levels like cortisol rise over time causing brain inflammation, neural damage, and impaired function.
-Elevated cortisol can also increase the risk of developing Alzheimer’s disease by promoting the accumulation of amyloid plaques in the brain which are associated with cognitive decline and dementia[5].
+We also know that when you are consistently sleep-deprived, stress hormone levels like cortisol rise over time causing brain inflammation, neural damage, and impaired function.
+Elevated cortisol can also increase the risk of developing Alzheimer’s by promoting the accumulation of amyloid plaques in the brain which are associated with cognitive decline and dementia[5].

-Whether sleep is recognized as a cause or a condition of Alzheimer’s disease, it’s clear the two are inextricably linked.
+Whether sleep is recognized as a cause or a condition of Alzheimer’s disease, it’s clear that the two are inextricably linked.

 A Healthy Brain Requires Quality Sleep

-“The SAMINA sleep system is designed to provide the best possible sleep solution using nontoxic, natural materials to promote the body’s self-healing powers and to improve health while sleeping.” – Claus Pummer, President and Holistic Sleep Coach
+The SAMINA sleep system is designed to provide the best possible sleep solution using nontoxic, natural materials to promote the body’s self-healing powers and to improve health while sleeping.” – Claus Pummer, President and Holistic Sleep Coach

-We invite you to join SAMINA in recognizing World Alzheimer’s Day and the importance of quality sleep for a healthy brain.
+We invite you to join SAMINA in recognizing World Alzheimer’s Day and highlighting the importance of quality sleep for a healthy brain.
 As you navigate the complexities of Alzheimer’s, understand that a lack of quality sleep is a risk factor for dementia that may eventually lead to Alzheimer’s disease.
-SAMINA advises taking small steps towards better sleep which can make a remarkable difference in your life.
+SAMINA advises taking small steps toward better sleep which can make a remarkable difference in your life.

-happy senior couple embracing in bed before sleepingSleep Strategies to Nurture a Healthy Brain
+happy senior couple embracing in bed before sleeping

 On World Alzheimer’s Day, SAMINA consciously brings to light the inextricable link between quality sleep and maintaining a healthy brain.
 The company urges everyone to prioritize restful nights for sharper minds and a brighter, healthier future!